Zuehlke/machines-code-people/codify-your-developer-vms.md

 ## I’m sold, sounds like pretty cool stuff!
 What is the fastest way to get there?

-It may sound a bit of effort to achieve this if you start from scratch, so that’s why we have a RUA with a template / skeleton project along with a tutorial for you.
+It may sound a bit of effort to achieve this if you start from scratch, so that’s why we have a template / skeleton project along with a tutorial for you.
 No excuses for doing it manually anymore! ;-)

 This is what you need to get started:

 * A ready-to-use template / skeleton project for a minimal, Linux based developer VM: https://github.com/Zuehlke/linux-developer-vm
-* An example Java Developer VM based on the above (see Pull Requests for a step-by-step guide!): https://github.com/tknerr/etka2017-developer-vm
+* An example Java Developer VM based on the above (see Pull Requests for a step-by-step guide): https://github.com/tknerr/etka2017-developer-vm
 * The accompanying conference talk for creating the example above: http://bit.ly/automated-developer-vms